samuelxyz/drg-analysis/lok1.md

   * T2A (tight lock-on field, long range) is generally considered the best in that tier as it allows you to precisely specify which target you want to place locks on - obviously a useful capability for a single-target weapon.
 It also gives you a huge range.
 It is even useful for ECR to concentrate three locks onto a single target in order to activate the overclock's signature explosion - with a wider lock-on field, the locks tend to get scattered over multiple targets which can waste both time and ammo.
 * In Tier 3:
   * T3A (electric/fire synergy) is up to a 40% damage upgrade if you can apply statuses (and is additive with T5B for up to 60% extra damage).
 The extra damage is dealt as Electric or Fire, which means it is even more effective against many enemies such as Mactera.
-  * T3B (SMRT targeting) is sadly a throw pick for single target applications, making it impossible to get T5B (damage bonus at full lock) and also not accounting for a million factors such as armor which may mean it actively *prevents you from killing enemies*.
+  * T3B (SMRT targeting) is sadly a throw pick for single target applications, making it often impossible to get T5B (damage bonus at full lock) and also not accounting for a million factors such as armor which may mean it actively *prevents you from killing enemies*.
 It also makes it impossible to activate ECR on swarmers if you're going for AOE.
   * T3C (blowthrough) is not a great pick for single target applications because blowthrough doesn't work until after the bullet hits your locked target, and it's not a great pick for AOE because it's glitchy and causes ECR to straight up fail to activate.
 * In Tier 4:
   * T4A (faster locks) is very good, increasing your effective rate of fire.